Skip to Main Content

 Statement of Policy

 BYU-Idaho, Ensign College, and BYU-Pathway Worldwide measure academic workload in credit hours.
 A credit hour is a unit of measurement used to indicate the amount of instructional and learning time required to achieve the student learning outcomes of a college-level course.
-One credit hour typically equates to at least 3 hours of work each week of the term.
+One credit hour typically equates to at least 3 hours of work each week of the block.

 The following types of credit are displayed on an academic transcript: